IngridAtMicrosoft/DocsContent/singlesource/how-to/how-to-template.md

 1. Clean up the `LeafObject` array.
 1. Delete the *oldtires.exe* file.

+Use Monikers where appropriate

 -->

+## Same file different versions

+This How-To template uses monikers.
+That way, telling someone how to do something can be in one place for all versions.
+If the same method applies to several versions, you designate the section with an operator preding the version such as >, <, >=, <=.

+:::moniker range="windows-server-2008"

+## How-to for Windows Server 2008

 ## H2.1 for first part (See the comments in this template.)